v-rajagt/IntuneDocs/intune/protect/windows-hello.md

 1. Sign in to the [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431.

-2. Go to **Devices** >  enrollment** > **Enrol devices** > **Windows enrollment** > **Windows Hello for Business**.
+2. Go to **Devices** >  enrollment** > **Enroll devices** > **Windows enrollment** > **Windows Hello for Business**.
 The Windows Hello for Business pane opens.

 3. Select from the following options for **Configure Windows Hello for Business**:

     - **Disabled**.
 If you don't want to use Windows Hello for Business, select this setting.
-If disabled, users cannot provision Windows Hello for Business except on Azure Active Directory joined mobile phones where provisioning may be required.
+If disabled, users can't provision Windows Hello for Business except on Azure Active Directory joined mobile phones where provisioning may be required.
     - **Enabled**.
 Select this setting if you want to configure Windows Hello for Business settings.
 When you select *Enabled*, additional settings for WIndows Hello become visible.
     - **Not configured**.
 Select this setting if you don't want to use Intune to control Windows Hello for Business settings.
-Any existing Windows Hello for Business settings on Windows 10 devices is not changed.
+Any existing Windows Hello for Business settings on Windows 10 devices isn't changed.
 All other settings on the pane are unavailable.

 4. If you selected **Enabled** in the previous step, configure the required settings that are applied to all enrolled Windows 10 and Windows 10 Mobile devices.
 After  you configure these settings, select **Save**.